Top 10 Best Sites

 The universal rule in matchmaking that should be applied to dating is there is no universal rule — no one-size-fits-all imperative that is relevant to each unique individual.

-Everyone inside or outside of a dating service should be given their fair shot, but it takes a methodical, organic unveiling in due time to really understand someone you are dating.
+Everyone inside or outside of a reliable dating service should be given their fair shot, but it takes a methodical, organic unveiling in due time to really understand the person you are dating.
+Sometimes a dating profile on a relationship-focused site like Match can provide some insight and good signals, but you’ll still need to do your own vetting to get to his true nature — and find out if he’s a boy, or your man.

 One caveat to this rule, however, is if you are in the terrible, time-consuming, wasteful cycle of dating boys – physically grown “men” with real jobs, hair on their chests, solid incomes and even their own homes.